tsumarios/blog/_posts/2022-10-21-visual-cryptography-explained.md

 tags: cryptography dfir
 ---

-An overview about Visual Cryptography and implementations of the main state-of-the-art techniques in the VCrytpure open source project.
+An overview of Visual Cryptography and implementations of the main state-of-the-art techniques in the VCrytpure open-source project.
 <!-- readmore -->

 ![cover](https://raw.githubusercontent.com/UniCT-WebDevelopment/VCrypture/master/examples/screen_home.png)